 Laser versus Sclerotherapy

 A complicating factor for laser treatment of leg veins is that most telangiectases are associated with high reverse pressure from associated reticular veins.
 Most lasers or IPL (except possibly 1064-nm lasers) will not treat the associated high-pressure reticular veins.
 The success rate is therefore greatly diminished for any treatment of telangiectasias when proximal hydrostatic pressure remains.
 Additional problems with treating leg veins as opposed to facial veins are the deeper and varied locations of leg veins, their thicker and larger walls, the overall larger vessel diameter through which the laser must penetrate, and the reduced oxygenation state leading to a violaceous rather than red color.
 Red telangiectasia have been found to have an oxygen saturation of 76 percent compared with blue telangiectasia that have an oxygen concentration of 69 percent.2 Thus, each type of telangiectasia may have a slightly different optimal wavelength absorption based on its color in addition to its relative size and depth.
 With all of these hurdles, it is inherently more difficult to get photons safely and in sufficient number through melanin into the target chromophore in leg veins as compared to facial vessels.
-One must employ specific measures to decrease the risk ...
+One must employ specific measures to decrease ...